 Signs that You Are Being Scammed

-Telemarketing fraud, otherwise known as telemarketing scams involves a telemarketer trying to extort you for money.
+Telemarketing fraud, otherwise known as a telemarketing scam involves a telemarketer trying to extort you for money.
 According to the Federal Trade Commission, over 350,000 consumers reported fraudulent incidents.
 The number one scam that consumers fell victim to was scammers pretending to be relatives.
 The number of people who lost money to scammers was an estimated amount of $328 Million.
 If you’ve ever received a call that sounds similar to any of the listed types below, it’s not uncommon.

 Common telemarketing calls that can potentially be a scam are:

 Foreigners begging for money: Many people call the United States claiming that they are desperate for money because they are trapped in a hostile environment or state that they cannot access their inheritance money.
 At times, the scammer will promise you a certain amount of money for helping them.
-Countries such as Nigeria, Papua New Guinea, Britain and France are listed as the primary locations that people receive scammer calls from.
+Countries such as Nigeria, Papua New Guinea, Britain, and France are listed as the primary locations that people receive scammer calls from.

 Zero-Cost subscriptions: Telemarketers who are claiming to be calling on behalf of a magazine publication often use tactics such as assuring you you will receive more magazines or that you have won a huge prize from the publication.
 If you have never heard or have never subscribed to the magazine in which they are calling from do not be afraid to end the call right away.

-Mortgage rate scam: Homeowners are always looking for the best interest rate for their mortgage, but if a person calls offering you a low-interest rate and does not even ask how much income you generate or any financial questions all together this is a sign of a scam.
+Mortgage rate scam: Homeowners are always looking for the best interest rate for their mortgage, but if a person calls offering you a low-interest rate and does not even ask how much income you generate or any financial questions altogether this is a sign of a scam.
 Telemarketers claiming that a bad credit score will not affect what type of rate you receive is a common red flag as well.

-Family member asking for help: Scammers will usually play on people’s emotions to get what they want.
+Family members asking for help: Scammers will usually play on people’s emotions to get what they want.
 They also can easily discover who your relatives are based on the research they have conducted on you through social media sites.
 These types of scams are usually directed at senior citizens.
 Senior citizens will respond and send money stating that they are a grandchild.
 This scam is notoriously known as the “Grandparent Scam”.

-Opportunity to invest in a big business venture: The way in which these telemarketers scam you into providing funds for this type of fraud is by promising you tax-free benefits, continuously affirming that this is a huge and successful investment company or pressuring you into making a quick decision.
+Opportunity to invest in a big business venture: The way in which these telemarketers scam you into providing funds for this type of fraud is by promising you tax-free benefits, continuously affirming that this is a huge and successful investment company, or pressuring you into making a quick decision.
 These scammers occasionally lead you to a fake website as well.

 Charity organizations: It is a common practice for charities to use volunteers for cold calling.
 Charity organizations at times also hire a telemarketing company to call for donations but most of the time they are said to keep the money that is donated.
-Before donating to a charity conduct some research online, look up reviews on the charity if there are any and also ask how your donation will be specifically used in the organization.
+Before donating to charity conduct some research online, look up reviews on the charity if there are any, and also ask how your donation will be specifically used in the organization.